Stablecoin Treasury Accounting Controls: Not Cash, Reconciled, On the Trail (2026)

 - Value in functional currency, not an assumed 1:1 (see stablecoin payment reconciliation).

-Control #1: not cash by default
+Control one: not cash by default

 The dominant stablecoin accounting error is presenting them inside "cash and cash equivalents" with no analysis — overstating the cash line, distorting liquidity ratios and covenant tests (see stablecoin accounting treatment).
 A stablecoin's classification is a structure-specific judgement; it is not cash by default.
-Every other control depends on classifying the position correctly first — it is the foundation, not a footnote.
+Every other control depends on classifying the position correctly first.
+It is the foundation, not a footnote.

 Functional-currency valuation